maziac/z80dismblr/Readme.md

 _Note: Usage is shown here for MacOS only, it should work similar for Linux and Windows._

-To create an assembler listing for the snapshot file of 'myfile.sna' just use:
+To create an assembler listing for the snapshot file 'myfile.sna' just use:
 ~~~
 $ ./z80dismblr-macos --sna myfile.sna > myfile.list
 ~~~~